machinerohan/astronomical-db/SPEC.md

 - **add_entry** — propose a new object with all its fields
 - **edit_field** — propose changing a specific field on an existing entry
-- **remove_entry** — propose soft-deleting an existing entry (with
+- **remove_entry** — propose soft-deleting an existing entry, or
-  reason)
+  reverting a specific incorrect field edit (with reason)

 Any user can start a proposal thread.
 The thread body explains the motivation.
-Then, any participant can reply and attach structured proposal data (the full entry for `add_entry`, or target + field for `edit_field`/`remove_entry`).
-Each reply carries its own proposal data, so multiple people can propose different values and the thread preserves the full history.
+Then, any participant (including the OP during thread creation) can attach structured proposal data (the full entry for `add_entry`, or target + field for `edit_field`/`remove_entry`).
+Each post carries its own proposal data, so multiple people can propose different values and the thread preserves the full history.

 **Review process:**
 - A proposal is `pending` on creation
 - Expert, verified, and admin users see "Approve" and "Reject" buttons at the top of the thread
-- On approval, the reviewer selects **which reply's data** to apply via a simple dropdown.
-Only that reply's `proposed_*` rows are applied to the catalogue and written to `entry_edits`.
-The selected reply gets `is_solution = 1`.
+- On approval, the reviewer selects **which post's data** to apply via a simple dropdown.
+If a reply is selected, its `proposed_*` rows are applied and it gets `is_solution = 1`.
+If the OP's initial post is selected, the thread gets `is_accepted = 1` and its `proposed_*` rows (where `reply_id` is NULL) are applied.
+- The selected data is written to `entry_edits`.
 - Rejection sets the thread to `rejected`; no catalogue changes
 - Moderators can leave a reply explaining their decision
+- Both approval and rejection automatically close the thread to further replies.

 **For remove_entry:** only verified and admin users can approve a removal, since it is a destructive action.
-When approved, the entry's status is set to `deleted` (data is never actually removed).
+When approved, the effect depends on what is being reverted:
+- If the target was a specific **edit** (identified via `target_field` in `proposed_removals`), the system looks up the most recent valid value for that field prior to the bad edit, reverts the field on the `objects` table, and logs the reversal in `entry_edits`.
-If the target was created by an edit, the field reverts to its previous value.
+- If the target was an **entry creation**, the entry's `status` is set to `deleted` (data is never actually removed), hiding it from the public catalogue while preserving every audit record.

 ### 1.6 Reference syntax